ddproxy/doctrine2-spatial/README.md

 Doctrine2 multi-platform support for spatial types and functions.
 Currently MySQL and PostgreSQL with PostGIS are supported.
 Could potentially add support for other platforms if an interest is expressed.

-This package is a refactor/continuation of djlamberts [doctrine2-spatial](https://github.com/djlambert/doctrine2-spatial) package.
+This package is a fork of djlamberts [doctrine2-spatial](https://github.com/djlambert/doctrine2-spatial) as is intended to separate into two distinct libraries - spatial object library and doctrine-spatial-extensions

+To use in place of other doctrine2-spatial libraries, find-replace all instances of CrEOF/Spatial to DDProxy/Spatial.

 # Symfony2 Install